YuyuChen-UW/YuyuChen-UW.github.io/index.md

 ---

 ## Employment
+- **Senior Lecturer**, Department of Economics,  University of Melbourne, 2025.09--present
-- **Lecturer**, Centre for Actuarial Studies,  University of Melbourne, 2023.01--present
+- **Lecturer**, Department of Economics,  University of Melbourne, 2023.01--2025.08
 - **Research Assistant**, University of Waterloo, 2022.09--2022.12